-2.2.9.1 Personnel and Staffing
+2.2.9.2 Personnel and Staffing

-2.2.9.1.1 O&M Quality Control Manager (O&M-QCM)
+2.2.9.2.1 Maintenance QC Manager

-Developer shall assign an on-site O&M Quality Control Manager (O&M-QCM) who shall be responsible for management of the quality aspect of the O&M-QMP.
-The O&M-QCM shall not be involved with scheduling or production activities, and shall report directly to Developer's management team.
-The O&M-QCM shall see that the methods and procedures contained in approved O&M-QMP are implemented and followed by Developer and Subcontractors in the performance of the Work.
+Developer shall assign an on-site Maintenance QC Manager who shall be responsible for management of the quality aspect of the O&M-QMP.
+The Maintenance QC Manager shall not be involved with scheduling or production activities, and shall report directly to Developer's management team.
+The Maintenance QC Manager is responsible for independently overseeing and performing quality control for the O&M Work.
+The Maintenance QC Manager report and develop and implement corrective actions for any deviations to the methods and procedures contained in approved O&M-QMP in the performance of the Work.

-2.2.9.1.2 O&M Quality Control Staff
+2.2.9.2.2 O&M Quality Control Staff

 Developer's and Subcontractors' O&M work force are all considered to be members of Developer's quality control staff as each and every one is responsible for the quality of the Work.
 Personnel performing QC inspection shall ensure quality of workmanship and QC sampling/testing shall ensure that materials meet the required specifications.
 Personnel responsible for performing quality control inspection shall be knowledgeable and receive training to perform their quality control duties.
-Should any sampling/testing be required during the O&M Work, O&M-QCM shall be responsible for ensuring that sampling/testing procedures and methods meet the requirements in the O&M-QMP.
+Should any sampling/testing be required during the O&M Work, Maintenance QC Manager shall be responsible for ensuring that sampling/testing procedures and methods meet the requirements in the O&M-QMP.